 Eurasian milfoil reproduces mainly by fragmentation of the stems.
 The stems are broken naturally or cut accidentally (fishermen, boat propellers, etc.) These fragments are then deposited elsewhere at the bottom of the water.
 Each fragment of one centimetre or more can produce a new plant.

 Eurasian milfoil beds become so dense that other species of aquatic plants naturally present are eliminated.
 Thus, there are fewer aquatic plant species in our waters.
 This loss of biodiversity results in an impoverishment of the aquatic environment.
 This plant can also significantly harm fishing, among others lake trout fishing.
 Finally, Eurasian milfoil is also a constraint to the use of aquatic environments for human recreational purposes.

-In the fall of 2017, the Association's Board of Directors set the priorities for 2018.
-These priorities are:
+In the fall of 2019, the Board of Directors reviewed the strategic planning of the Association and set its priorities for 2020; these are:

 Who are we ?The Blue Sea Lake Watershed Association was established in 2009.
 Its mission is to protect and preserve the watersheds of the lake and of Blue Sea Stream. »»»»

 For those of you who are not yet part of our team, we invite you to become members and help us achieve our mission.
 To join or to renew your membership in the Association, you can subscribe on line - in complete security - via PayPal: click here.